13 local restaurants featuring delicious comfort food in Virginia's Blue Ridge.

 According to Garden & Gun, a visit to Local Roots isn't complete without sampling the eggs benedict, French toast, and your daily vegetables with a Bloody Mary for brunch.
 It's been highlighted by The Roanoker Magazine as one of the best restaurants in the region, and the talented team at Local Roots are taking farm-to-table to another level.

-Garden & Gun, The Local Palate
+Publications: Garden & Gun, The Local Palate

 Lucky is part of the re-vitalization of Kirk Avenue in Downtown Roanoke by bringing an exciting blend of southern and French influences to this gastro-pub.
 Lucky received rave reviews from Garden & Gun for its foie-gras infused creme brulee and cocktails such as the cherry-sweetened whiskey sour and Death in the Afternoon.
 The Local Palate featured bartender Hunter Johnson and his Grassy Hill cocktail.